ArKeid0s/CalendarPlanning/README.md

 # CalendarPlanning
-Link to the app: https://calendarplanning.azurewebsites.net/ Test user : admin@example.com / Admin!12
+Link to the app: https://calendarplanning.azurewebsites.net/

+Test user : admin@example.com / Admin!12 OR you can create an account to see the employee view

 Blazor WASM and Asp .Net Core hosted app.